 THE BRIDAL PARTY TALK: As mentioned earlier, go over the bridal shower plans with the rest of the bridal party, start with a list of what to do and go over it with the bridal party, ask if there are people in the bridal party that would like to volunteer for specific tasks.
 This way, there is better accountability, as opposed to just assigning.
 The rest of the tasks that no one volunteered for can be discussed, and if no one wants to volunteer for them, it can be added as a “to hire/buy” in the budget list.

 The location helps to decide the theme and logistics for the day.
 When you plan a bridal shower, it is tempting to host it in someone’s backyard or house, especially if it is spacious and gorgeous.
 Still, before you decide on that, you will have to consider the work needed and the rental products required to make this happen.

-You might want to consider an option to rent out a restaurant for brunch (which is an affordable option! you got the venue and catering in one place!)
+You might want to consider renting out a restaurant for brunch (which is an affordable option! you got the venue and catering in one place!)
 This is honestly a super easy option on how you can plan the bridal shower!
 You can bring in cute balloons as decor and add a few dried flowers as centerpieces.
 Restaurants also usually have an existing sound system that you can plug into for your own music!
 They also have a great, yummy, and affordable brunch/lunch group menu!

 THE BRIDAL PARTY TALK: If you are tight on the budget and only expecting a few people, you can consider party rooms at condos.
 If you have a few people in the bridal party that own condos, you can consider renting the party room.
 This saves a lot of $$$.
-But remember that when you rent blank spaces, there are many set-up and rentals needed to make it event ready!
+But remember that when you rent blank spaces, there are many setup and rentals needed to make it event-ready!
 Just be prepared for the work to be done before and after.